History of Mexico City: Founding

 The Aztecs were one of the last of the Nahuatl-speaking peoples who migrated to this part of the Valley of Mexico after the fall of the Toltec Empire.
 Existing inhabitants resisted their presence, but the Aztecs established a city on a small island on the western side of Lake Texcoco.
 The Aztecs themselves had a story about how their city was founded after their principal god, Huitzilopochtli, led them to the island.
 According to the story, the god indicated their new home with a sign, an eagle perched on a nopal cactus with a snake in its beak.

 This image appears in Codex Mendoza, one early post-conquest manuscript of many Aztec codices or pictorial texts, and since Mexico's independence from Spain in 1821, the image is in the center of the Mexican flag.
 Between 1325 and 1521, Tenochtitlan grew in size and strength, eventually dominating the other city-states or altepetl around Lake Texcoco and in the Valley of Mexico.
 When the Spaniards arrived, the Aztec Empire reached much of Mesoamerica, touching both the Gulf of Mexico to the east and the Pacific Ocean to the west.

 Two narratives about the founding of the Aztec city of Tenochtitlan, which would become modern Mexico City, overlap: the archeological and historic record, and the mythological and historical recounting from the Mexica themselves.
-The central highlands of what is now Mexico were occupied for many centuries before the founding of the city.
-To the northeast are the ruins of Teotihuacan, whose empire and civilization mysteriously disappeared around 750 CE.
-After that, the Toltecs ruled the area in and around the Valley of Mexico until about 1200 CE.
+The central highlands of what is now Mexico were inhabited for many centuries before the founding of the city.
+To the northeast are the ruins of Teotihuacan, whose empire and civilization mysteriously disappeared around 750 A.D..
+After that, the Toltecs ruled the area in and around the Valley of Mexico until about 1200 AD.

 After the fall of the Toltec capital of Tollan, large migrations of people moved into the Valley of Mexico, bringing with them the concept of city-state known in Nahuatl as altepetl.
 This led to the founding of a number of semi-autonomous urban centers around Lake Texcoco each claiming legitimacy as descendants of the Toltecs.
 By the early 16th century, at least a dozen of these city-states had reached 10,000 in population with Tenochtitlan by far the largest at 150,000 and perhaps as high as 200,000.

 The Mexica who founded Tenochtitlan were part of the last wave of migration of Nahuatl-speaking peoples into the valley.
 Their presence was resisted; however, taking advantage of the nearly constant conflict among the city-states along the lake shores, the Mexica of Tenochtitlan and their allies since 1430 of Texcoco and Tlacopan conquered the Valley of Mexico, exacting tribute from the same powers that resisted their migration in the first place.